top of page

 The pool at Ein Shokek.
 The water is at a wonderful 18 to 20 degrees C whatever the season.

-This water-hike is more suitable for your younger children than the water-hike described above, since the depth of the water is only just above an adult’s ankle (about 30 cm).
-If the water is not for you, you can walk by the side of the stream.
+This water-hike is more suitable for younger children than the water-hike described above as the depth of the water is only just above an adult’s ankle (about 30 cm).
+If you are in your regular clothing, a wise precaution while in the water is to protect your wallet and phone in case you slip.
+A tip to prevent slipping is to hold onto someone’s hand throughout the water-hike, especially as there are a few small waterfalls.
 This part of the hike ends in an optional 60 cm-deep wading pool.
-There is therefore no need to change one’s clothing.
-A wise precaution, though, is to protect your possessions (wallet, phone) in case you slip.
-A tip to prevent slipping is to hold onto someone’s hand throughout the water-hike, especially as there are a few small waterfalls.
+If a water section is not to your liking, you can still walk along the path by the side of the stream.
 As with the other water-hike, you will need footwear appropriate for water and dry land or a change of footwear.
 After coming out of the water, you will either turn back or continue on this 1½-hour/just over 4¼ Km circular hike.

 • Just after the park entrance gate, take the path to the right to Ein Shokek as indicated by the sign.
 It is about a 15-minute walk to the spring.
 There is a very nice pool at Ein Shokek with the water depth up to 100 meter or about an adult male’s waist.
-The descent to the river hike in Nahal Shokek is shortly after this.
+The descent to the river hike in Nahal Shokek is shortly beyond the pool.
 Total time in the river is about 20 minutes.
-You will come out of the water just before the Flour Mill Pool where you may wish to swim.
+You will come out of the water just before the Flour Mill Pool, although the kids may wish to swim there.

 • To continue on the circular walk, walk along the road by the stream.
 When you come to Tel Shuka you may wish to climb up to the top for the view.
 The intersection of the paths before the tel is a bit confusing.
 There is a footpath to the top and a concrete path a bit further along.